VictorCBCamargo/RLsimulator/readme.txt

+The RLsimulator is a simulator that includes five programs (each one for a different standard deviation estimator) to analyze the impacts of each estimator on the proportion of RL0 values in three intervals between 1 and 200 (as explained in the paper intitled "Unconditional Performance of the X-bar Chart: Comparison Between Five Standard Deviation Estimators")

 This file aims to explain the parameters to be used in running the simulations and their possible values.
 The parameters may be set in the file named "input.txt".

 Parameter definition: